 5.5.
 Meetings of and Voting by Class A Shareholders.

 5.5.1.
 A meeting of the Class A Shareholders may be called at any time by any Class A Shareholder.
-Meetings of Class A Shareholders shall be held at a mutually agreed time, place and means.
+Meetings of Class A Shareholders shall be held at a mutually agreed time, place and by way of mutually agreed means, such as physical presence or presence via teleconference call or video conference call.
 Not less than ten (10) nor more than ninety (90) days before each meeting, the Person calling the meeting shall give notice, either formal written via overnight courier, registered mail or post, or electronic notice return receipt, of the meeting to each Class A Shareholder.
 The notice shall state the time, place, and purpose of the meeting.
 Notwithstanding the foregoing provisions, each Class A Shareholder waives notice if before or after the meeting the Class A Shareholder signs a waiver of the notice which is filed with the records of Class A Shareholders' meetings, or is present at the meeting in person or by proxy.
 Unless this Agreement provides otherwise, at a meeting of Class A Shareholders, the presence in person or by proxy of Class A Shareholders holding not less than fifty-one percent (51%) of the Percentage Interests then held by Class A Shareholders constitutes a quorum.
 A Class A Shareholder may vote either in person or by written proxy signed by the Class A Shareholder or by the Class A Shareholder's duly authorized attorney in fact.

 5.5.2.
 Except as otherwise provided in this Agreement, the affirmative vote of Class A Shareholders holding fifty-one percent (51%) or more of the Percentage Interests then held by Class A Shareholders shall be required to approve any matter coming before the Class A Shareholders.